Rohan-Lohiya/Take/README.md

 # 🎰 Take – A MERN Stack Betting Web App

 **Take** is a fully functional betting platform inspired by [Stake.com](https://stake.com), built using the **MERN stack (MongoDB, Express.js, React.js, Node.js)**.
 It allows users to sign in via Google, join chat groups, place bets, and more.
-The app uses **Fetch API** for communication between frontend and backend and includes **socket.io** for real-time interactions.
+The app uses **Fetch API** for communication between frontend and backend.

 ---

 ## 📦 Features

+- 🎰 Betting Interface – Inspired by Stake.com, users can place bets and view outcomes.
-- 🔐 Google OAuth login
+- 🔐 Google OAuth Login – Secure user authentication via Google.
-- 💬 Real-time group chat (socket.io)
-- 📈 Live betting interface
-- 🧑‍🤝‍🧑 Group creation, member management, admin control
+- 💰 Points System – Users bet and earn or lose points based on outcomes.
+- 📊 Game Variety – Supports multiple types of betting games (can be extended).
-- 🧾 Persistent chat data via MongoDB
+- 🧾 Persistent Data – All user, bet, and transaction data is stored in MongoDB.
-- ⚙️ Role-based access (Admin vs Member)
+- ⚙️ Backend API – RESTful API using Express and Mongoose for all server-side operations.
+- 🌐 Frontend-Backend Integration – Communicates using the Fetch API.
-- ⚡ Fully functional MERN app ready for deployment
+- 🚀 Fully Functional MERN Stack App – Ready for local use or deployment.

 ---

 ## 🛠️ Technologies Used